Marwan Charbel: Career

 Charbel served in various units of the Internal Security Forces.
 Then he became a major general in the Internal Security Forces.
 He was the advisor of caretaker interior minister Ziyad Baroud.

 In June 2011, he was appointed minister of interior and municipalities to the cabinet led by prime minister Najib Mikati, replacing Ziyad Baroud in the post.
 Charbel was part of the group appointed by President Michel Suleiman in the cabinet.
 His appointment was one of the major points significantly discussed during the negotiation process for the establishment of the cabinet.
 He was considered to be a friends with both the Lebanese president Michel Sulaiman and the Free Patriotic Movement (FPM) leader Michel Aoun.
 In fact, he was seen as a member of FPM.

 In 2011, Charbel proposed the hybrid-system reform in regard to legislative elections to be held in 2013.
 In February 2014, Charbel's term ended when Nouhad Machnouk was appointed to the post.

 Personal life

-Charbel is married and has three daughters.
+Charbel is married and has two sons and a daughter.